gabrielcrepeault/predictR/README.md

 * Ridge
 * Cross-Validation
 * Box-Cox
-* Deal with large datasets (it's suggested to stay under 300Mb, depending of your internet connection)
+* Deal with large datasets (it's suggested to stay under 300Mb, the app constantly updates the results)